markkimsal/phusion-php/README.md

 You can now set the www-data user id and group id at runtime with environment variables WWWUID and WWWGID.
 See 'start-container' for more details.
 Inspired by laravel sail.

+dumb-init
+---
+Added dumb-init to translate SIGTERM to SIGQUIT for php-fpm

 Usage
 ---
 Copy the scripts/docker-compose.yml to the root of your project.